 The film opens with a beggar (Richard Wordsworth) visiting Castillo Siniestro, where the Marquis (Anthony Dawson) is celebrating his wedding.
 The beggar irritates the nobleman, who has him thrown into the dungeons where he remains forgotten by all but the jailer and his mute daughter (Yvonne Romain).
 After many years - with the Marquis decrepit and his wife long dead from his brutish behaviour - the Marquis sexually assaults the servant girl.
 When she rejects his advances, he has her thrown into the dungeon where the beggar - now reduced to a slavering animal - rapes her then dies in the act of violation.
 When the girl is freed, she stabs the Marques to death and flees into the woods, where kindly scholar Don Alfredo (Clifford Evans) rescues her.
 The girl dies in labour after giving birth to a son from her ordeal, and as the young Leon (Justin Walters) grows, he is increasingly troubled by dreams of drinking blood.
 Diagnosed with lycantrophy, the only cure is for Leon to be within a loving environment.
 Reaching manhood, Leon (Oliver Reed) - denied access to his love Cristina (Catherine Feller) - goes on a murderous rampage.

-Endore’s source material emphasises a number of aspects that cinema - at the time - could not dare to adhere to.
-Endore's rapist was a priest, not a beggar, for example, and the afflicted Bertrand and his love Sophie in the book avoid the violent effects of his transformation by cutting into parts of her body and allowing him to suck her blood ("Her body was a fountain of blood to him, and it was if her body responded to his needs, like a nursing mother with milk.")
+Endore's source material emphasises a number of aspects that cinema - at the time - could not dare to adhere to.
+Endore's rapist was a priest, not a beggar, for example, and the afflicted Bertrand and his love Sophie in the book avoid the violent effects of his transformation by cutting into parts of her body and allowing him to suck her blood ("her body was a fountain of blood to him, and it was if her body responded to his needs, like a nursing mother with milk.")
 In contrast, the film superficially represents the bond between Leon and Cristina in typical Hollywood fashion - the closest to a love story Fisher achieved - that never touches on such sado-masochistic tendencies.
-Furthermore, the movement of the novel's locales to Santa Vera, Spain centre around the abandoned Spanish Inquisition drama THE INQUISITOR/THE RAPE OF SABENA.After distributors Columbia feared condemnation by the Catholic Church's Legion of Decency, the project was pulled from Hammer's schedule, leaving a number of sets taking shape on the Bray lot which were then integrated into Fisher's film.
+Furthermore, the movement of the novel's locales to Santa Vera, Spain, centre around the abandoned Spanish Inquisition drama THE INQUISITOR/THE RAPE OF SABENA.After distributors Columbia feared condemnation by the Catholic Church's Legion of Decency, the project was pulled from Hammer's schedule, leaving a number of sets taking shape on the Bray lot which were then integrated into Fisher's film.

 The House of Hammer #10 (January 1978) included a comic adaptation of THE CURSE OF THE WEREWOLF.
 Drawn by John Bolton, the strip acted as the flagship for this special werewolf issue.

-With Reed not appearing until roughly the halfway mark, the extended prologue detailing Leon’s lurid conception is suitably heady but prolonged.
-It is detrimental to the mechanics of the film that Reed and Evans’ central performances could not be afforded more screen time, but the film suffers from a number of time anomalies, surprising considering Fisher's trademark linear style: Leon’s feelings for his eternal love develop too quickly and off-screen, and Alfredo somehow narrates the preceding events which he could not have been akin to.Hammer also adheres to several cliches of the werewolf picture but also establishes new ones of its own.
-Lycanthropy is presented not as a disease but as an accursed birthright, and Leon’s bestial instincts can be suppressed by the feelings of inner peace and comfort bought about by love, while the emotions of rage and frustration have precisely the opposite effect.
-Therefore Leon is subconsciously in control of his own fate, his werewolf dependent not just on the occurrence of a full moon but also upon Leon’s state of mind.But like most cinematic werewolves, the character is not painted as a villain but as a personable young man ultimately condemned to a second existence of blood lust by circumstance.
+With Reed not appearing until roughly the halfway mark, the extended prologue detailing Leon's lurid conception is suitably heady but prolonged.
+It is detrimental to the mechanics of the film that Reed and Evans' central performances could not be afforded more screen time, but the movie suffers from a number of time anomalies, surprising considering Fisher's trademark linear style: Leon’s feelings for his eternal love develop too quickly and off-screen, and Alfredo somehow narrates the preceding events which he could not have been akin to.Hammer also adheres to several cliches of the werewolf picture but also establishes new ones of its own.
+Lycanthropy is presented not as a disease but as an accursed birthright, and Leon's bestial instincts can be suppressed by the feelings of inner peace and comfort brought about by love, while the emotions of rage and frustration have precisely the opposite effect.
+Therefore Leon is subconsciously in control of his own fate, his werewolf dependent not just on the occurrence of a full moon but also upon Leon's state of mind.But like most cinematic werewolves, the character is not painted as a villain but as a personable young man ultimately condemned to a second existence of blood lust by circumstance.

 Universal - who owned the source material - contracted Hammer to make THE CURSE OF THE WEREWOLF.
 A film very much playing like THE WOLF MAN's bastardised relative, its horde of "Angry Mob" villagers who hound Leon at the climax - seen here underpinning this one-sheet - was Universalesque in its own right.

-Dawson is suitably lecherous as the Marquis, and Wordsworth - having been similarly effective as the man/monster of THE QUATERMASS XPERIMENT (1955) - is both touching and frightening in a role ranging from abused beggar to feral man.
+Dawson is suitably lecherous as the Marquis, and Wordsworth - having been similarly effective as the man/monster of THE QUATERMASS XPERIMENT - is both touching and frightening in a role ranging from abused beggar to feral man.
 Evans brings a subtle facade to the role of adoptive father, emotionally distraught yet resolved to end his sons misery.
 Without question, however, it is Reed's film.
 While the "Hammer Heavy" was evidently not quite the finished article at this point in his career, his portrayal conveys pathos and menace and amusingly, when he does appear, he's soon working in a winery, surrounded by bottles.
 Romain is enchanting as the exotic, raven-haired servant, but the rest of the cast are a mixed bag.
-Michael Ripper is wide-eyed as Old Soak and Desmond Llewellyn makes an appearance as a footman, but John Gabriel - as a sanctimonious priest - and Martin Matthews - as Leon's best friend - bring nothing to their roles.
-And in a refreshing quirk of fate, Peter Sallis appears as mayor Don Enrique, 45 years away from tackling similar circumstances voicing Wallace in the clay-mation favourite THE CURSE OF THE WERE-RABBIT (2005).
+Michael Ripper is wide-eyed as Old Soak and Desmond Llewellyn makes an appearance as a footman, but John Gabriel - as a priest - and Martin Matthews - as Leon's best friend - bring nothing to their roles.
+And in a refreshing quirk, Peter Sallis appears as mayor Don Enrique, 45 years away from similar circumstances voicing Wallace in the clay-mation favourite THE CURSE OF THE WERE-RABBIT.